drewcassidy/KSP-DepthMask/README.md

 4. Add the name of your mask object in the `maskTransform` property
 5. (Optional) Add the name of the object you want to restrict the mask effect to in the `bodyTransform` property

+##### Creating the depth mask model
+The depth mask will prevent any other parts from rendering behind it.
+Because of that, it should not be used on any kind of bay where other parts will be placed, or on any part you can look completely through.
+It also should "bubble" out above the hole you want to cover, otherwise it would be possible to see through it from the side.
+Also double check your normal direction, since the depth shader only works one way.

 ##### An example config:
 ```
   MODULE